roncampbell/IRE2017/Introduction to R.md

 Where our eyes fail, perhaps a statistical test will succeed.
 Let's try a linear regression.
 We want to see how Score responds to the independent variable, Payment.
 So Score will appear on the left side of the tilde.

-> az_model <- lm(Score ~ Payment, data=AMI_Pay_Deaths)
+> infect_model <- lm(Score ~ Total_HAC_Score, data=AZ_AMI_infect)

-> summary(az_model)
+> summary(infect_model)

 > Call:
-> lm(formula = Score ~ Payment, data = AMI_Pay_Deaths)
+> lm(formula = Score ~ Total_HAC_Score, data = AZ_AMI_infect)

 > Residuals:
 >      Min       1Q   Median       3Q      Max
-> -2.38980 -0.70170  0.02236  0.49484  2.41430
+> -2.3937 -0.8598  0.1684  0.5709  2.8935
 >
 > Coefficients:
 >              Estimate Std.
 Error t value Pr(>|t|)
-> (Intercept) 1.133e+01  2.540e+00    4.46 5.81e-05
+> (Intercept) 14.42464    0.64643  22.314   <2e-16
-> Payment     1.138e-04  1.084e-04    1.05    0.299
+> Total_HAC_Score -0.04723    0.10931  -0.432    0.668
 >
 > Signif. codes:  0 ‘ ’ 0.001 ‘ ’ 0.01 ‘ ’ 0.05 ‘.’
 0.1 ‘ ’ 1
 >
-> Residual standard error: 0.9836 on 43 degrees of freedom
+> Residual standard error: 1.091 on 42 degrees of freedom
-> Multiple R-squared:  0.02501,	Adjusted R-squared:  0.002337
+> Multiple R-squared:  0.004425,	Adjusted R-squared:  -0.01928
-> F-statistic: 1.103 on 1 and 43 DF,  p-value: 0.2995
+> F-statistic: 0.1867 on 1 and 42 DF,  p-value: 0.6679

 There's a lot of detail here, but perhaps the most telling is the Adjusted R-squared value.
 R-squared is the ratio of explained variation (between Score and Payment in this case) and total variation.
 It's always between 0 and 1.
-The very low R-squared tells us that the regression model explains almost none of the variance in the Score - Payment regression line.
+The very low R-squared tells us that the regression model explains almost none of the variance in the Score - Total_HAC_Score regression line.

-So there isn't a relationship between the money Medicare pays hospitals for heart attack care and the 30-day mortality rate.
+So there surprisingly isn't much of a relationship between hospital-acquired conditions and the 30-day mortality for heart attacks.
 But sometimes in journalism it pays to know right away which stories just are not there.